 - Provide excellent care to patients, and aid in diagnosis.

 - Specialize in a variety of ultrasound examinations.

 Ultrasonographers are respected members of diagnostic medicine.
 They work closely with physicians and other imaging modalities to provide the highest level of patient care.
 The field of diagnostic medical sonography has many opportunities for registered sonographers who are willing to become dedicated members of a health care team.
 Ever evolving ultrasound equipment means the field is constantly changing, which ensures the continuation of job availability.

-This program is accredited by CAAHEP (Commission on Accreditation of Allied Health Education Programs).
+The Associates Degree is accredited by CAAHEP (Commission on Accreditation of Allied Health Education Programs).